LuemmelSec/LuemmelSec.github.io/_posts/2021-05-15-Building-An-Evil-USB-Cable.md

 This will, as far as I understood, deploy posh funcionality (SSH for Powershell) to the attacked device and lets you connect to it.
 However to be honest I do not fully understand what is happening.
 The part that is responsible for that feature can be found in the [logitacker_cli.c](https://github.com/RoganDawes/LOGITacker/blob/master/logitacker/logitacker_cli.c) beginning at line 39.

+UPDATE: Well it turned out, after having talked to Marcus, that he build his own kind of a bridge, which will forward traffic from and to the output of the spawned cmd.exe process via the HID RAW channel.
+How fucking awesome is this :)

 ```covert_channel connect YOUR_TARGET```

 <img src="/images/2021-05-15/shell.png">